 Recent symposium saw the UNSW 2025 strategic priority around social engagement in action

 On Friday 13 September, the Australian Cancer & Health Sciences Competition (ACHSC) held their inaugural New South Wales High School Cancer Symposium.
-The initiative was organised by UNSW students, Ava del Tufo and Tiffany Williams.
+The initiative was organised by UNSW students, Ava del Tufo and Tiffany Williams with Evelyn Wilkins looking after logistics on the day.
 The Translational Cancer Research Network (TCRN) and the Children’s Cancer Institute (CCI) were the principal sponsors of the Symposium.

 Designed to provide an exciting and immersive experience, around 120 high school students got some hands-on participation with cancer researchers and tours of the Lowy Cancer Research Centre labs.
 Associate Professor Phoebe Phillips (Lowy Cancer Research Centre) and Associate Professor Joshua McCarroll (Children’s Cancer Institute), are senior research fellows at UNSW Medicine, and were keynote speakers at the Symposium.